Skip to main content

 Cassava Leaves with Coconut

-Young cassava leaves cooked in coconut milk with spices.
-A nutritious and flavorful vegetable dish.
+Young cassava leaves simmered in coconut milk with spices.
+A well-seasoned, filling vegetable dish.

 Allergens: